 The team is the largest investment and the biggest asset of the company.
 As stated by the co-founder, John Furneaux, in his article at Forbes, Hive wouldn’t be where it is today without its technical team from Apiko.
-The offshore development unit can be a great extension for the startup and lead to long term success.
+The offshore development unit can be a great extension for the startup and lead to long-term success.

 The structure of the technical team is built in a way that ensures continuous collaboration, innovation, and productive work.
 For planning, organizing and directing the development process project managers are responsible.
-Each PM is in charge of a group of developers, pods.
+Each PM is in charge of a group of developers, and pods.

 All the developers are grouped in pods.